francopasut/academic/content/en/post/lilypond-anacrusis/index.md

 ```

-And finally the code for the tuplet and the inner voice from the second measure:
+And finally,  the code for the tuplet and the inner voice from the second measure:

 ```
 {